cdpxe/nefias/documentation/README.md

 $ ls results/
 nefias_11726.chunk_00.results  nefias_11726.chunk_01.results
 ```
-The output of these jobs entirely depends on the scripts you execute on your slave nodes, for instance, above-mentioned script `kappaIAT.sh` calculates a compressibility score (*kappa value*) for all IP flows.
+The output of these jobs entirely depends on the scripts you execute on your slave nodes, for
+instance, above-mentioned script `kappa_IAT.sh` calculates a compressibility score (*kappa value*) for all IP flows.
 Let's have a look:

 ```
 $ cat results/*